jepiqueau/jepiqueau.github.io/_posts/2023-08-31-Ionic7React-SQLite-CRUD-App .md

 We learned how to implement the '@capacitor-community/sqlite' plugin in the React Framework using standalone components on a Web platform.

-We learned to use Context providers to ensure that the services are available to all components within your app.
+We learned to use Context providers to ensure that the services are available to all components within the app.

 We learned how to create an application menu.